crrobinson14/sits/README.md

 we'll set the expected API key in a config file, but this could obviously be made more generic in the future.

+NOTE: We do basically no error checking because we expect to only be supporting variant-creation from trusted (internal) sources!!!
+But this isn't as bad as it looks.
+The DB will prevent ID conflicts, and node-gm escapes transform args.
+What we would really want is sanity checking, like ID formats (no spaces, length limits, etc.) and transforms (length, expected format).

 ## Installation and Usage

 SITS uses GraphicsMagick for image manipulations.
 Please make sure you